antonyantony/openssh/README.md

-OpenSSH 6.5p1
+How to restrict ssh remote portforwarding to specified port(s).

-this is a fork of openssh Linux port with an extra patch.  permitremoteopen="XXX" in ~/.ssh/authorized_file
+This is a fork of OpenSSH Linux port with an extra patch; permitremoteopen="XXX" in ~/.ssh/authorized_file
-limit the port(s) allowd to remote forward with -R option.

-the patch works on 6.5p1, 6.4p1 and 6.3p1
+permitremoteopen limits the port(s) allowd to remote forward with -R option. the patch will work on 6.6p1, 6.5p1, 6.4p1 and 6.3p1

 ./configure
 make